What are the protocols in the OSI model?

 ICMP OSI layer:

 It works as a user of the IP layer.
 ICMP routes protocol messages to the remote end using the IP layer protocol.
-This provides a service to end-user so it is an application layer protocol.
+This provides a service to the end-user so it is an application layer protocol.

 UDP OSI layer: